unicode-org/message-format-wg/exploration/name-shadowing.md

   > let $baz = {$someNumber :number groupingUsed=false}
   > ```

-- Users, such as translators, want to annotate a variable (either local or external) without invalidating existing use of the variable in pattern strings.
+- Users, such as translators, want to re-bind a variable (either local or external) to an expression with an annotation, in a particular scope.
+  They do not want the new binding to invalidate existing uses of the variable in outer scopes.
-  This saves the effort of finding and fixing all occurences in the various pattern strings, as well as issues that could arise from (for example) translation memory systems recalling the old expression.
+  This saves the effort of finding and fixing all occurrences in the various pattern strings, as well as issues that could arise from (for example) translation memory systems recalling the old expression.
   For example: